San Bernardino California Therapists

 San Bernardino has one of the highest rates of mental illness in the country.
 Over 12% of all residents suffer from a serious mental illness.
 The problem is that the county simply doesn’t have the resources to provide help to these people.

-The population in California has gone up by 7 million people in the last decade but the funding and resources has not increased.
+The population in California has gone up by 7 million people in the last decade but the funding and resources have not increased.
 The state has a difficult time keeping up with treatment.
-Given the high percentage of people suffering from a mental illness, it is unfortunate there are not more resources to help.
+Given the high percentage of people suffering from mental illness, it is unfortunate there are not more resources to help.

 Impact of Not Receiving Treatment in San Bernardino, California

 San Bernardino (and California in general) are aware that they don’t have the money or resources to help all people with mental health disorders.
 In fact, since the bankruptcy in 2012, the city simply doesn’t have the money to run its most basic operations.
 A lot of services have been outsourced to the county and state.
 However, they don’t have the resources either.